OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 This can be useful if you want to make sure that the GPIO pin's output value is defined from the start.

+> //note explaining that the value of a gpio can be read no matter if it's an input or output pin, give example of why this might be useful

 ## Multiplexed GPIOs